-...secured summer employment after graduate school.
+...
 A seasonal orchestra in Breckenridge, Colorado needed musicians.
 It was our very first professional symphony gig, with earnings that included free lodging in the resort town.

 Stopping in Ohio to store our meager belongings with Dave's family, we talked excitedly about the opportunity to make music in the mountains.
-Job prospects beyond summer were as yet uncertain, but my father took care to lavish paternal attention upon Dave.
-Calling him “son,” he listened to Dave talk through his resume and interview strategies.
+Job prospects beyond summer were as yet uncertain, yet my father took care to lavish paternal attention upon Dave.
+Calling him “son,” he listened to Dave talk through resume and interview strategies.

 Dad’s emphysema prevented him from coming to hear us perform in the summer orchestra.
 The thin mountain air would have been disastrous for his weak lungs.
 Tearfully, he put Mom on a plane to Denver and arranged for a cab to drive her to Breckenridge, mourning that his days on earth were numbered.
 Into her suitcase, he packed a parcel for me: Fresh ears of corn from the garden at home.
 Also, a twenty dollar bill.

 The orchestra was full of young professionals like us.
 We made fast friends with other couples.
 During a break in our schedule, Dave flew out to an interview at the Duluth campus of the University of Minnesota.
 En route to the airport after the interview, he was offered the job.
 I quickly inquired about work there, and was hired to teach lessons.
 Dad chortled over the phone, “You’re on your way, kids!”
 The rewards of sobriety were unfolding in the opportunities to be a musician and teach horn.
 Miraculous, given how awful things had been only a short time ago.